Thayer Home

 Apparitions have let themselves be seen by General Norton, his wife and their overnight guests.

-One apparition was of an angry black man that had appeared inside and outside of the house, scaring the Norton family and anyone else who saw him.
+One apparition was that of an angry black man who had appeared inside and outside of the house, scaring the Norton family and anyone else who saw him.

 Auditory Activity